BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

   <a href="#main">Get Started</a>
 ...
   <p>
-   Our story is a story which explains another story.
+   Our story is a story that explains another story.
 Cut the crap this is too long and I don't want to read it.
   </p>
 ...
   <main id="main">